brettChapman/Nimbus_Cluster/README.md

 - If at any time job output stops appearing in the /data directory, it may be that the shared /data folders are no longer mounted.
 Therefore, rerun the setup_NFS.sh script again.

-- If for whatever reason Munge or other Slurm services go inactive, try rerunning the scripts, and if all else fails, hard-reboot all nodes and re-initialise all the services.

 - If after a cluster configuration change (altering ```slurm.conf```), reboot or power outage, your worker nodes may remain down and slurmd inactive, which can be seen by running ```sinfo``` and ```pdsh -a sudo systemctl status slurmd```.
 Try resetting and restarting all nodes and services, simply by running the following commands (amend to the number of worker nodes):

 ```